NREL/sensor-impact-evaluation-and-verification/README.md

 # sensor_impact_FDD
 This is an NREL public repository used for sensor impact evaluation and verification project funded by DOE.
 Specifically, the function of repository can evaluate the sensor impact, including sensor accuracy and sensor selection, on fault detection and diagnostics (FDD) performance.

-This project is a work-in-progress.
+The run of the modules in this repo relies on the fault building simulation data that calibrated on Oak Ridge National Laboratory's Flexible Research Platform.
+Check the Data section for download information.

+This project is a work-in-progress and is temporarily in a personal repository, which in the future will be moved to https://github.com/NREL/sensor_impact_FDD after the account is set up by NREL's Information Technology Support team.

+Authors: Liang Zhang, Matt Leach, National Renewable Energy Laboratory, January 18, 2021

 ## Installation
 Download and install the latest version of [Conda](https://docs.conda.io/en/latest/) (version 4.4 or above)